TR 3:00-3:30, 4:45-5:45

 For more information, see his CV.

-- Collective Action Problems and Conflicting Obligations (forthcoming in Philosophical Studies)
+Collective Action Problems and Conflicting Obligations (Philosophical Studies, 2018)